Journey: Flyland N’Joy the Journey

 Life, Temperament, Quirks

 When he was young, he firmly believed that every person and dog was put on this earth to be his friend.
 This hasn’t changed much, especially with people.
-Whether at training, a competition, out on the street, or on a train, if there’s somewhere nearby you can bet he’ll catch their eye… fold his ears back… wiggle at them… wait for them to smile… wiggle a bit more… and eventually they’ll give in and say hello.
-He is incredible friendly and open for a BC, especially if you consider that much of his first 12 months was spent in lockdown.
-One of his rewards after an agility run is to greet a stranger and get cuddles from them.
+Whether at training, a competition, out on the street, or on a train, if there’s someone nearby you can bet he’ll catch their eye… fold his ears back… wiggle at them… wait for them to smile… wiggle a bit more… and eventually they’ll give in and say hello.
+He is incredibly friendly and open to all people.

-He is more reserved with kids but I put that down to lack of socialisation.
+He is not a fan of kids BUT I put that down to lack of socialisation – he was a COVID puppy and spent much of his first 12 months in lockdown in very rural NE England.
 He would love them if he’d had a chance to spend time with them. ‘

 In terms of weird BC quirks, he doesn’t have many.
 Occasionally things being blown about by a breeze inside the house cause some concern (we say that he’s afraid of ghosts), but things being blown in the wind outside aren’t a problem.
 It’s more about unexplained phenomena, like things falling over by themselves, plastic bags making sounds as they unfold, something sliding off a shelf when it’s been left unattended.
 Honestly, I don’t blame him for being afraid of ghosts.
 If frightened, he will come and seek comfort for me, and I become his emotional support human.

 He has always been open to new experiences.
 Curious and sometimes cautious, never cocky or brash, and once he knows the situation is safe, he’s happy and relaxed.
 Thunder, gunshots, traffic, dogs lunging or barking at him either on leash or behind a fence don’t bother him at all.
-He goes happily on trains, trams and busses.
+Busy situations like Christmas markets worry him a bit – but I do put this down to those first few COVID months after his initial socialisation window.
+The thing with Journey is – he will go everywhere, he will manage everything, he will happily work – he never shuts down, but he doesn’t necessarily ENJOY being there the way Loki does.

 He has some slight resource guarding tendencies, nothing extreme, and oftentimes warranted.
-A lip curl or growl if Loki goes sniffing around while he’s chewing on something (fair enough), deciding that a dog that once stole his agility ball is enemy #1 and who he now can’t stand to be around (also, fair enough), and also in more quiet ways: being sensitive about having his nails trimmed and us working with cooperative care techniques to make it comfortable for him, not enjoying having his paws dried with a towel and so on.
-Nothing that is a concern for me, and in fact has helped me to analyse how I interact with him and how I can best help him.
+A lip curl or growl if Loki goes sniffing around while he’s chewing on something (fair enough), deciding that a dog that once stole his agility ball is enemy #1 and who he now can’t stand to be around (also, fair enough).

 Training, Drive & Work Ethic